mitsuhiko/minijinja/README.md

 If you are stuck with `MiniJinja`, have suggestions or need help, you can use the [GitHub Discussions](https://github.com/mitsuhiko/minijinja/discussions).

-## Minimum Rust Version

-MiniJinja's development version requires Rust 1.61 due to limitations with HRTBs in older Rust versions.

-MiniJinja 0.20 supports Rust versions down to 1.45.
-It is possible to write code that is compatible with both 0.20 and newer versions of MiniJinja which should make it possible to defer the upgrade to later.

 ## Related Crates

 * [minijinja-autoreload](https://github.com/mitsuhiko/minijinja/tree/main/minijinja-autoreload): provides